Gender Bias, a Corporate Sitch

 As per the data collected from the year 2014-15, women in India represented 46.8% of the postgraduates in IT which was more than double the rate in UK.
 Still, they earn 57% of what her male colleagues earn for performing the same task.
 This gap increases further as women advance in their careers.

-Hiring the workforce through employee referrals and on-campus recruitment are the most gender-balanced methods to adopt.
+Despite the government initiatives to bridge the gender gap in employment, hiring the workforce through employee referrals and on-campus recruitment are the most gender-balanced methods to adopt.
 Parental policies and opportunities at company level can also help women to return to work.
 The managers can be trained so that they are empowered to recruit and retain female employees.
+Challenging the female to do laborious tasks during maternity phase or else stop her promotion should be disregarded.
+Instead she should be given roles which she can sufficiently manage despite her household duties and children.

 What do you think?